Flower

 • Origin: South Africa

-• Blooming season: Diascia blooms mainly from spring to autumn, and in favorable conditions, it may continue flowering into the winter.
+• Blooming season: Mainly from spring to autumn, though under suitable conditions it may continue to flower during winter.

 Gardening Advice